Residential Drafting and Design Techniques (RDAD)

 - Get a practical blend of classroom instruction and hands-on studio experience.

-- Design a small building by creatively addressing the use of space, costs, code requirements and the environment.
+- Design a small building by creatively addressing the use of space, materials, code requirements and the environment.

-- Showcase creativity and analytical skills to create a design and then bring your concepts to life with a 3D scale model.
+- Showcase creativity and analytical skills to create a design, and then bring your concepts to life with a 3D models.

-- In less than a year, you will develop marketable skills and knowledge in: blueprint reading and drafting; residential building codes; computer-assisted drafting (AutoCAD); construction methods for wood-frame housing; estimating materials and costs; and presenting your designs.
+- In less than a year, you will develop marketable skills and knowledge in construction drawings, residential building codes, computer drafting (AutoCAD and SketchUp), construction materials and methods, and presenting your designs.

 Outstanding faculty make the difference